 TBRA provides $5 million annually to investigate and clean up brownfields - contaminated land, ground water, or buildings - for redevelopment.
 As one of the Metropolitan Council’s Livable Communities funding accounts, TBRA provides key support for a wide range of projects, from affordable and market rate multi‐family housing to commercial and industrial redevelopment.

 Clean up contaminated sites in the 7‐county metropolitan region

 Encourage use of existing parks or walking trails

 Support projects that are poised for redevelopment

 A competitive application relies on a public‐private partnership between a city, county or local development authority and a private developer or land‐owner to complete a redevelopment.
 Typically programs at the Minnesota Pollution Control Agency (MPCA), the Minnesota Department of Employment and Economic Development (DEED), and Hennepin/Ramsey County complement TBRA awards.

 From 1996-2013, the Metropolitan Council awarded 370 pollution cleanup grants totaling over $99 million to projects in 45 cities and towns.
 New and completed projects are projected to net over $96 million increase in annual net tax capacity and more than 43,000 new and retained jobs.

-Applications for the fall round of TBRA funding will be due on May 1st.
+Applications for the spring round of TBRA funding were due on May 1st.
+Fall round applications will be due November 1st.

-All 2014 applications will be handled through a new online application that will be rolled out concurrently with the fund distribution plan.
+All 2014 applications will be handled through a new online WebGrants application.